Baron-von-Riedesel/debxxf/DebxxVDD/Readme.txt

  DEBXXVDD.DLL must be copied to a directory included in the PATH environment variable.
 AFAIK, for Vista, it has to be copied to the Windows system directory.

- License

- DEBXXVDD is Public Domain, written by Japheth.